vintasoftware/playbook/guidelines.md

 - What was good
 - What was bad
 - What can improve

+### Deployment

+It is proven that a high deploy frequency is a good DevOps practice and gives a lot of benefits in the Agile process.
+Google considers multiple deploys per day as a [factor to consider a team as an Elite Performer](https://cloud.google.com/blog/products/devops-sre/the-2019-accelerate-state-of-devops-elite-performance-productivity-and-scaling.).

+Deploying more frequently:
+ - Represents having smaller changes, which means less risk.
+ - Decreases the time between a feature being ready and being live.
+ - Encourages better feature QA, since features will spend less time on Staging until they launch to Production.
+ - Increases code review quality, since changes tend to be smaller.
+ - Incentivizes breaking up bigger tasks in smaller ones that can be deployed as soon as they are ready.

+ Visit our [Daily Deploy Checklist](checklists/daily_deploy.md), that describes a process for Daily Deployment at Vinta.

 #### Good Practices
 - Encourage the team to track topics they want to discuss at retrospectives.